By crawling, I mean creeping on the ground. Its stem grows horizontally along the surface.

 Choose well-draining soil that is rich in organic matter.
 A soil pH level between 5-8 is best.

-You can use an orchid potting mix and add peat and perlite to lighten up the soil and create better aeration.
+You can use an orchid potting mix and add peat and perlite to lighten the soil and create better aeration.

 A further ingredient in many aroid mixes is horticultural charcoal.
 It is said to sweeten the soil and remove toxins.